minimaldesign/mCSS/src/content/blog/what-is-mcss.md

 mCSS is a CSS framework that respects and takes advantage of CSS inherent strengths.
 It does not try to abstract CSS inner workings with a fugly Frankenstein crossover between JavaScript and inline styles.
 The result is code that is easy to read and understand, and to expand on.
 Creating component based systems is fast, efficient, easy, and headache free.

-To do that, it borrows from tried and tested methodologies like [ITCSS](/blog/what-is-itcss) and [BEM](/blog/what-is-bem), as well as some of the hottest new tech like [Open Props](https://open-props.style).
+mCSS borrows from tried and tested methodologies like [ITCSS](/blog/what-is-itcss) and [BEM](/blog/what-is-bem), as well as some of the latest tech like [Open Props](https://open-props.style), and it remixes/expands on all that to create its own thing.

 The mCSS framework is pure CSS.
 So you can use it with absolutely any tech stack you'd like.
 Just import the CSS files you need in your project, and you're done!
 The [components][2] (coming soon!) come in two flavors: plain HTML or [Astro][3].

-Also… If you want to add a button, your code will look like that:
+Also… If you want to add a button to your app, your code will look like that:

 ```html
 <button class="btn btn-primary">mCSS Button</button>
 ```

-**Not** like that:
+**Not** like that…

 ```html
 <button